philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 });
 ```

-The problem here, though, is that in the case of a link that points to an external domain, but whose default gets prevented (e.g. a Twitter share link), the user won't actually go to that URL and thus you don't want to track it (at least not in this category).
+The problem here, though, is that in the case of a link that points to an external domain, but whose default gets prevented (e.g. a Twitter share link), the user won't actually go to that URL and thus you don't want to track it (at least not here).

 The solution to this problem is actually pretty simple, and doesn't require stopping event propagation.
 All you have to do is check to see if the default action has been prevented: